DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 15](images/40_electrum_15.png)

 We are now going to construct our multi-sig.
-Start with `Hardware Wallet A`, that's going to be cosigner A. If you use a wallet, like Ledger, where the password is written on the device.
-Make sure the password is active before moving on.
-Select `Use a hardware device` and click Next:
+Start with `Hardware Wallet A`.
+If you use a wallet, like Ledger, where the passphrase is entered into the device.
+Make sure the right passphrase is active before moving on (you don't have to worry about this with Trezor).

+For Ledger Nano S, the procedure is the following:

+Connect your Ledger and enter the PIN.
+Go to the "desktop" and navigate to "Settings".
+In settings, go to "Security".
+At the bottom, you should see "Passphrase", select that.
+You now have two choices.

+The first option is "Set temporary".
+If you select that, you'll have to enter your passphrase into the wallet every time you use it (but can use your regular PIN).

+The second option is "Attach to PIN".
+This way you'll have two PIN-codes.
+One normal and one "secret".
+If you chose this, pick a new PIN and follow the directions on the screen and enter your passphrase when asked (be extra careful when entering the passphrase).
+You now have two PINs.
+One regular and one "secret".
+If you use this, you have to change the PIN in the corresponding information package as well (or first change the PIN on the Ledger and then use your first PIN as the "secret" PIN).

+If you want more information check out [Ledgers guide]([Ledger](https://support.ledger.com/hc/en-us/articles/115005214529-Advanced-passphrase-security).

+Once the wallet is connected, select `Use a hardware device` and click Next:

 ![Electrum 16](images/40_electrum_16.png)

 Electrum should detect your hardware wallet and show its name.
 If detected, click Next (otherwise, rescan by clicking Next).
-If using a hardware wallet where the pin and password is entered on the computer (like Trezor), enter the pin and `password A` after you've clicked Next:
+If using a hardware wallet where the pin and passphrase is entered on the computer (like Trezor), enter the pin and `passphrase A` after you've clicked Next:

 ![Electrum 21](images/40_electrum_21.png)